 Excel Database 3: The Data Model with CUBE Functions

-When we use the Power Pivot Data Model we can set up formulas to return our data to either Excel Tables or directly to our reports, analyses, and so on, as you can see here:
+When we use the Power Pivot Data Model as our database we can set up formulas to return our data to either Excel Tables or directly to our reports, analyses, and so on, as you can see here:

-However, with the Data Model, we only can use formulas that rely on any of Excel’s seven CUBE functions: CUBEKPIMEMBER, CUBEMEMBER, CUBEMEMBERPROPERTY, CUBERANKEDMEMBER, CUBESET, CUBESETCOUNT, and CUBEVALUE.
+However, to use formulas to retrieve data from the Data Model, we only can use formulas that rely on any of Excel’s seven CUBE functions: CUBEMEMBERPROPERTY, CUBESET, CUBEMEMBER, CUBERANKEDMEMBER, CUBESETCOUNT, CUBEKPIMEMBER, and CUBEVALUE.

 That’s a challenge, because Excel’s CUBE functions are weird.
 They’re like no other function in Excel—which is why they’re challenging to learn.
 And that’s why I cover CUBE functions in my Excel Productivity training.